 - (1) Definitions.
-For the purpose of this rule, the following definitions shall apply: - (A) Accessible spaces-shall include all rooms, halls, storage areas, basements, attics, lofts, closets, elevator shafts, enclosed stairways, dumbwaiter shafts, and chutes; - (B) Area of refuge-a space located in or immediately adjacent to a path of travel leading to an exit that is protected from the effects of fire, either by means of separation from other spaces in the same building or its location, permitting a delay in evacuation.
-An area of refuge may be temporarily used as a staging area that provides some relative safety to its occupants while potential emergencies are assessed, decisions are made, and, if applicable, evacuation has begun;
+For the purpose of this rule, the following definitions shall apply: - (A) Accessible spaces-shall include all rooms, halls, storage areas, basements, attics, lofts, closets, elevator shafts, enclosed stairways, dumbwaiter shafts, and chutes. - (B) Area of refuge-a space located in or immediately adjacent to a path of travel leading to an exit that is protected from the effects of fire, either by means of separation from other spaces in the same building or its location, permitting a delay in evacuation.
+An area of refuge may be temporarily used as a staging area that provides some relative safety to its occupants while potential emergencies are assessed, decisions are made, and, if applicable, evacuation has begun. - (C) Major renovation-shall include the following: - 1.
+Addition of any room(s), accessible by residents, that either exceeds fifty percent

-- (C) Major renovation-shall include the following: - 1.
-Addition of any room(s), accessible by residents, that either exceeds fifty percent (50%) of the total square footage of the facility or exceeds four thousand five hundred (4,500) square feet; - 2.
-Repairs, remodeling, or renovations that involve structural changes to more than fifty percent (50%) of the building; - 3.
+(50%) of the total square footage of the facility or exceeds four thousand five hundred (4,500) square feet; or

+- 2. Repairs, remodeling, or renovations that involve structural changes to more than fifty percent (50%) of the building; or - 3.
 Repairs, remodeling, or renovations that involve structural changes to more than four thousand five hundred (4,500) square feet of a smoke section; or - 4.
-If the addition is separated by two-(2-) hour fire-resistant construction, only the addition portion shall meet the requirements for NFPA 13, 1999 edition, sprinkler system, unless the facility is otherwise required to meet NFPA 13, 1999 edition; - (D) Fire-resistant construction-type of construction in residential care and assisted living facilities in which bearing walls, columns, and floors are of noncombustible material in accordance with NFPA 101, 2000 edition.
-All load-bearing walls, floors, and roofs shall have a minimum of a one- (1-) hour fire-resistant rating; and - (E) Concealed spaces-shall include areas within the building that cannot be occupied or used for storage.
+If the addition is separated by two (2)-hour fire-resistant construction, only the addition portion shall meet the requirements for NFPA 13, 1999 edition, sprinkler system, unless the facility is otherwise required to meet NFPA 13, 1999 edition. - (D) Fire-resistant construction-type of construction in residential care and assisted living facilities in which bearing walls, columns, and floors are of noncombustible material in accordance with NFPA 101, 2000 edition.
+All load-bearing walls, floors, and roofs shall have a minimum of a one (1)-hour fire-resistant rating.